tritemio/mcdepi2018-paper-analysis/README.md

 ](https://nbviewer.jupyter.org/github/tritemio/mcdepi2018-paper-analysis/blob/master/Batch%20run%20notebook.ipynb)
 > 4. [Group Results by Name.ipynb ](https://nbviewer.jupyter.org/github/tritemio/mcdepi2018-paper-analysis/blob/master/Group%20Results%20by%20Name.ipynb)

 Each sample has several smFRET-PIE measurements in PicoQuant format.
-First the raw data files are converted to Photon-HDF5 using notebook [1].
+First, the raw data files are converted to [Photon-HDF5](photon-hdf5.org) using notebook [1].
+To re-run the analysis, you can skip this step since we published the data files already in Photon-HDF5 format.
 Next, a notebook[2] for burst-search and population selection (D-only, FRET) is executed in batch (using [3]) on all the data files for a given sample.
 Bursts for each (sample, population) pair are grouped in a single data file[4] for further analysis.